rayct/passwd_generator/README.md

 This project is licensed under the Creative Commons Legal Code.

 ## About
-This Password Generator application was created using Python and Tkinter by [Your Name].
+This Password Generator application was created using Python and Tkinter by Raymond C. Turner.
 It is a simple utility to generate secure passwords easily.

 For more details, contact <info@codestak.io>